-SECTION III: ARBITRAL PROCEEDINGS GENERAL PROVISIONS
+SECTION III: ARBITRAL PROCEEDINGS

-17. General Provisions
+18. General Provisions

-- Subject to these Rules, the arbitral tribunal may conduct the arbitration in such manner as it considers appropriate, provided that the parties are treated with equality and that at an appropriate stage of the proceedings each party is given a reasonable opportunity of presenting its case.
-The arbitral tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute. - Within 30 days of its constitution, the arbitral tribunal shall convene a preliminary meeting with the parties and shall notify the parties of the time and venue.
-The arbitral tribunal may direct that the preliminary meeting be conducted through means of telecommunication that do not require the physical presence of the parties.
-The arbitral tribunal, after inviting the parties to express their views, shall establish the provisional timetable for the arbitration. - 3.
+- 1 Subject to these Rules, the arbitral tribunal may conduct the arbitration in such manner as it considers appropriate, provided that the parties are treated with equality and that at an appropriate stage of the proceedings each party is given a reasonable opportunity of presenting its case.
+The arbitral tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute. - 2.
+Unless the parties agree otherwise and subject to these Rules, the arbitral tribunal shall have regard to, but is not bound to apply, the International Bar Association Rules on the Taking of Evidence in International Arbitration in the version current at the commencement of the arbitration. - 3.
+Within 30 days of its constitution, the arbitral tribunal shall convene a preliminary meeting with the parties and shall notify the parties of the time and venue.
+The arbitral tribunal may direct that the preliminary meeting be conducted in person or through a remote hearing.
+After inviting the parties to express their views, the arbitral tribunal shall establish the provisional timetable for the arbitration and give provisional directions as to the extent that the arbitration proceedings shall take the form of remote hearing(s). - 4.
 If at an appropriate stage of the proceedings any party so requests, the arbitral tribunal shall hold hearings for the presentation of evidence by witnesses, including expert witnesses, or for oral argument.
-In the absence of such a request, the arbitral tribunal shall decide whether to hold such hearings or whether the proceedings shall be conducted on the basis of documents and other materials. - 4.
-All communications to the arbitral tribunal by one party shall be communicated by that party to all other parties.
-Such communications shall be made at the same time, except as otherwise permitted by the arbitral tribunal if it may do so under applicable law. - 5.
+In the absence of such a request, the arbitral tribunal shall decide whether to hold such hearings or whether the proceedings shall be conducted on the basis of documents and other materials.
+A hearing ordered by the arbitral tribunal in terms of this paragraph may be held in person or take the form of a remote hearing, as the arbitral tribunal, having considered all relevant circumstances, may direct.

+- 5. All communications to the arbitral tribunal by one party shall be communicated by that party to all other parties.
+Such communications shall be made at the same time, except as otherwise permitted by the arbitral tribunal if it may do so under applicable law. - 6.
 The arbitral tribunal may, at the request of any party, allow one or more third persons to be joined in the arbitration as a party provided such person is a party to the arbitration agreement, unless the arbitral tribunal finds, after giving all parties, including the person or persons to be joined, the opportunity to be heard, that joinder should not be permitted because of prejudice to any of those parties.
-The arbitral tribunal may make a single award or several awards in respect of all parties so involved in the arbitration.
+The arbitral tribunal may make a single award or several awards in respect of all parties so involved in the arbitration. - 7.
+Any hearing or other meeting held by the arbitral tribunal with the parties under these Rules may be held in person or remotely.
+Particularly where an evidentiary hearing is to be held remotely, the arbitral tribunal should consult with the parties for purposes of issuing directions to ensure that the remote hearing is conducted efficiently, fairly and, to the extent possible, without unintended interruptions.

-18. Place of Arbitration
+19. Juridical Seat of Arbitration